-Neutropenia is when people have an unusually low amount of cells called neutrophils.
+Neutropenia however, is when people have an unusually low amount of cells called neutrophils.
 And neutrophils are a type of a white blood cell.
-And you bone marrow creates these cells.
+Your bone marrow is what creates these cells.
 They travel along in your bloodstream and move to areas of infection where they ingest and then neutralize the offending bacteria.
-It doesn’t cause any symptoms, most of the time people learn they have Neutropenia when having a blood test completely unrelated to this disease.
+It doesn’t cause any symptoms; most of the time people learn they have Neutropenia when having a blood test completely unrelated to this disease.

 This medication is to treat and prevent are small variety of serious blood cell disorders, such as thrombocytopenia, neutroprnia, trimethoprim, pyrimethamine, that are caused by certain drugs.
 Such as methotrexate, trimethoprim, and primethamine which are all folic acid antagonists.